Az-r-ow/connect4/README.md

 4. Run `./connect4`

->PS: Everything should be done in the terminal
+>PS: Everything should be done within the terminal

 ---